LitExtension Blog

 • Preview your changes to ensure they look good before saving.

 Method 2.
-Edit in the Customizer
+Add Custom CSS in the WordPress Customizer

 • Navigate to Appearance > Customize.